kud1ing/Snippets/jar_shaded/README.md

-# Creating a JAR that includes all dependencies
+# Create a JAR that includes all dependencies

 `gradle build shadowJar` builds a shadow/shaded/fat JAR as `./build/libs/shaded.jar`.